 Implementation of habitat mitigation for Phase 2 was conducted in mitigation areas DG-W-1 (Johnson Field), DG-2, DG-2 New Channels, DG-2 WOUS, DG-W-2 (Mining Pit), DG-W-2 Outlet, DG-4 Sheet Flow (northern), and DG-SF-1.
 Other areas that were initially included in Phase 2 include DG-4 Sheet Flow (southern), DG-4 WOUS, DG-4 Drainage, and DG-SF-2; however, due to the dynamic nature of these areas and/or uncertainly of hydrologic conditions prior to the completion of sediment removal for the Project, these areas were not planted or seeded during Phase 2.
 These areas were included in the Phase 2 weed abatement activities and a portion of DG-4 WOUS was included in the Phase 2 grading and recontouring effort.
 DG-4 WOUS was planted with container plants and willow (Salix sp.) and mulefat (Baccharis salicifolia) stakes during Phase 3 activities.
-For the purposes of this report, these areas were excluded from the Phase 2 botanical monitoring effort and will not be addressed in this report.
+For the purposes of this report, mitigation areas DG-4 WOUS, DG-4 Drainage, and DG-SF-2 were excluded from the Phase 2 botanical monitoring effort and will not be addressed in this report.